Genealogy-valued Feller diffusion

-Therefore the dual operator is given by the following operator acting on a bounded continuous function F of the state which is twice continuously differentiable as a function of the distance matrix.
-The dual operator consists of the non-spatial operators lifted to the spatial case, i.e.\ acting on partitions at the same site in the polynomial as before and leave $g$ untouched.
+Therefore the \emph{dual operator} is given by the following operator acting on a bounded continuous function F of the state which is twice continuously differentiable as a function of the distance matrix.
+The dual operator consists of the non-spatial operators, coalescence and distance growth, lifted to the spatial case, i.e.\ acting on partitions at the same site in the polynomial as before and leave $g$ untouched.

 The operator has as \emph{new} terms the ones from the \emph{migration} jumps of the locations of the partitions.
-The latter is acting as pure jump generator with rate $a(i,j)$ for a jump from $i$ to $j$ for the $k$-th mark for each of the marks of the current partition elements.
+The latter is acting as pure jump generator with rate $a(i,j)$ independently for a jump from $i$ to $j$ for the $k$-th mark for each of the marks of the current partition elements.

-To check now the criterion for the Feynman-Kac duality relation we note that the lifted operators satisfy the relation by the argument we gave already.
-We only have to deal with the new, the \emph{migration} operator $\wt \Omega^{\uparrow,\mathrm{mig}}$ to the one of the distance matrix enriched spatial coalescent.
+The calculations for the generator relation we have already given for the branching part, since it is local we did for the $\U$-valued Feller diffusion and our explicit lifting of this operator to the spatial case before Theorem~\ref{T.SRWALK}.
+We only have to still deal with the new, the \emph{migration} operator $\wt \Omega^{\uparrow,\mathrm{mig}}$ to the one of the distance matrix enriched spatial coalescent.
 This operator is dual to the mass flow forward operator; see \cite{GSW}.
-We know the FK-duality for the branching operator already and hence we have a Feynman-Kac duality and hence also uniqueness.
+We know the FK-duality for the branching operator already and hence we have checked the generator criterion and have a Feynman-Kac duality and hence also \emph{uniqueness}.
 This concludes the proof of Theorem~\ref{T.SRWALK}.